eclipse-bluechi/bluechi/README.developer.md

 All files related to the integration tests are located in [tests](./tests/) and are organized via [tmt](https://tmt.readthedocs.io/en/stable/).
-How to get started with running and developing integration tests for hirte is described in [tests/README](./tests/README.md).
+How to get started with running and developing integration tests for BlueChi is described in [tests/README](./tests/README.md).

 ### Running